nhuynghu/nhuynghu/README.md

   </a>
 </div>

-- 📃 I'm currently a PhD Candidate in Economics at City, University of London
+- 📃 PhD in Economics at City, University of London
 - 📫 nhuynghu.tgvn@gmail.com